kevinthegreat1/SkyblockMod-Fabric/README.md

 - Ex: /sbm livid \[color] is sus: red is sus

 ###Fishing

-Notifies you to reel in
+- Notifies you to reel in
-(Only works if you are not near other players)
+- (Only works if you are not near other players)
+- /sbm fishing: show current state (on or off)
+- /sbm fishing on/off: turn fishing helper on or off

 ###Message